Kantara: Chapter 1: Home media

 The digital distribution rights of the film were acquired by Amazon Prime Video for ₹125 crore.
 The film began streaming on Amazon Prime Video from 31 October 2025 in Kannada and dubbed versions of Tamil, Telugu and Malayalam languages.
+The Hindi dubbed version began streaming on the same platform from 27 November 2025.

 Sequel

-The film's ending revealed that the well Berme jumped into and disappeared is the same place where Annappa and Kaadubettu Shiva disappeared which confirms the next film Kantara: Chapter 2.
-It will serve as the sequel to both Kantara and Kantara: Chapter 1 and will explore more secrets of both the well, forest and new deities (daivas).
+The film's ending revealed that the well Berme jumped into and disappeared in the same place where Annappa and Kaadubettu Shiva disappeared which confirms the next film Kantara: Chapter 2.
+It will serve as the prequel to Kantara and as the sequel to Kantara: Chapter 1 and will explore more secrets of both the well, forest and new deities (daivas).